 In February, a former minister was sentenced to ten years in prison for embezzlement of state funds.
 The ruling led to his party, the former National Democratic Congress (NDC) ruling party, launching a boycott of parliamentary work.
 The NDC claimed that the government devoted itself to revenge on the previous administration instead of reviewing the corruption in its own ranks.

-In 1957, G. was the first sub-Saharan African country to break free from colonial dependence and proclaim its independence.
+In 1957, Ghana was the first sub-Saharan African country to break free from colonial dependence and proclaim its independence.
 A year-long 50-year celebration began in March with military parades and dance performances.

-In May, the World Bank allocated $ 110 million to fight poverty in G. In 1991, more than half of G’s population lived below the official poverty line.
-The proportion of poor people had been reduced to 28.5 percent in 2005 and the World Bank’s hope was that the figure for G. already in 2008 should reach below 25 percent poor.
+In May, the World Bank allocated $ 110 million to fight poverty in Ghana.
+In 1991, more than half of Ghana’s population lived below the official poverty line.
+The proportion of poor people had been reduced to 28.5 percent in 2005 and the World Bank’s hope was that the figure for Ghana already in 2008 should reach below 25 percent poor.

 In September 2003, 173 Ghanaian children were reunited with their parents after being sold to fishermen for US $ 180.
 The children had been used for hard physical work, which some did not survive.
 In addition, they were poorly fed and abused.
 The reunion was organized by the International Organization for Migration, which meant that the fishermen were provided with advice and equipment, while the children’s families were given micro-credits, which they could set up small businesses to provide them with a better income.